krizkontrolz/Home-Assistant-nextion_handler/README.md

 ------------------------------------------------------------------------------
 ## BOILERPLATE components

-Click to expand sections below for boilerplate code (that can be cut and pasted, without editing, to do all the heavy lifting in managing the Nextion interactions with Home Assistant).
+Click to expand sections below for boilerplate code (this is standardised code that you can copy and paste, without editing.
+It performs the routine tasks that help your customised components do what you programmed them to do.)

 <details>
   <summary>UPDATE_LOOP (Nextion Editor - timer)</summary>

 ---

-There is no need to edit boilerplate code at all - you can just copy and paste it.
-You can modify the behaviour of the ```UPDATE_LOOP``` through Nextion Global Settings (see the ```Program.s``` details below).
-The ```UPDATE_LOOP``` is a Nextion ```Timer Event``` attached to a timer on each page to controls all the fetching of data from Home Assistant in a very efficient and scaleable manner to prevent flooding the Nextion, ESP chip or Home Assistant with communications requests.
+You can modify the behaviour of the ```UPDATE_LOOP``` through Nextion Global Settings variables (see the ```Program.s``` details below), without having to edit the code.
+The ```UPDATE_LOOP``` is attached to a timer on each Nextion page to control all your fetching of data from Home Assistant in a controlled and efficient way.
 ```
 //~~~~~~boilerplate~~~~
 // UPDATE LOOP controls: